michaelcale/books/books/go/0250-file-io/060-io-interfaces.md

 ---
 Title: I/O related interfaces
+Id: 165
-Id: 801000b6
+SOId: 801000b6
 ---
-Go standard library defines several [interfaces](1221) related to i/o.
+Go standard library defines several [interfaces](90) related to i/o.

 They are crucial for abstracting i/o operation from the concrete object.